NeonilaH/Javascript/README.md

 ### [Javascript HW 2-1.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%202-1.js)

-1. Write a script that will calculate and display the result of raising 2 to the power of 10, starting from the power of 1
+1. Write a script that will calculate and display the result of raising 2 to the power of 10, starting from the power of 1.

 1*.
-Convert 1 task into a function that takes as input the power to which the number 2 will be raised
+Convert 1 task into a function that takes as input the power to which the number 2 will be raised.

 ### []()
 2. Write a script that will output 5 lines to the console in such a way that :) is displayed on the first line, :) :) on the second line, and so on